 With the Shopify app, you can provide personal, real-time support to visitors and customers on your store.

-You can also save hours of conversations time by letting customers check their order status in your Messenger home:
+You can also save hours of conversation time by letting customers check their order status in your Messenger home:

 Here are more things you can do: